 Senegal’s geographical location puts it right in a tourist hot spot.
 Senegal lies in the westernmost region of Africa and thus is only 5 to 7 hours away from European and American countries; this makes it an easy ride for all culture-savvy tourists.
 Receiving around 3000 hours of sunshine a year Senegal is the perfect winter escape for those who wish to celebrate the chilly winters in a very pleasant yet warm climate.

 Our travel experts have curated the top 7 places to visit whiles in Senegal.
 These hidden gems are fascinating sites to explore in parts of Senegal.

 - Ngor – Ngor is one of the four original Lebou villages of the Cap-Vert Peninsula, along with Yoff, Hann, and Ouakam.
 It includes the small island of Ngor.

 - The Sacred well in Ndande Fall – Every year, inhabitants of the village take part in a Sufi Muslim ceremony called Gamou-Ndande.
-The ceremony combines nights of praying and chanting as well as traditionally animist ceremonies.
-The well, called Kalom, was the site of historic battles in Senegalese history.
+The ceremony combines nights of praying and chanting as well as traditional animist ceremonies.
+The well, called Kalam, was the site of historic battles in Senegalese history.
 The well is 42m deep, and 15m in diameter.
-The well dates back to the 16th century.
+The good dates back to the 16th century.
 Today there is no water in the former well and it is used for ceremonial purposes.